WoA-OnePlus-6-Series/WoA-on-OnePlus6-Series/guide/oxygenos11.md

 ### Installing without a PC
 Download the correct OxygenOS ZIP for your device.
 Place it in /sdcard.

 Reboot to recovery.

 After that, go to "Reboot" menu and choose Slot B.

 Go back to the main menu.

 Go to "Install" and go to /sdcard.
-There should be your OxygenOS Zip.
+There should be your OxygenOS ZIP.

 Flash the ZIP and reboot your device.